sphynx-project/sx64/emulator/README.md

 - C++11 or later
 - [spdlog](https://github.com/gabime/spdlog) for logging, installed by the build script if you are on supported OS.
+- [SDL2]() for serial monitor, installed by the build script if you are on supported OS.

 ### Building